chineduekwunife/apache-pulsar/integration/geo-replication-with-global-config-store/README.md

 # Apache Pulsar Geo Replication Demo
-Simulates Geo Replication in a Pulsar Multi-Cluster with global configuration store (global zookeeper).
+Simulates Geo Replication in a Pulsar Multi-Cluster with global configuration store (global zookeeper) and one broker and bookeeper in each cluster.

 ### Pulling Latest Updates
 ```